 So why would taller people have a higher cancer risk?
 Although the study shows only correlation—not causation—there may a simple explanation: With more cells in their bodies thanks to larger organs, tall people are more likely to experience cell mutations.
 And because cancer is the result of abnormal cell mutations, it follows that the higher the rate of mutation, the more likely it is that such a mutation will lead to cancer.

-What’s more, humans aren’t the only animals in which body size and cancer risk may be linked, said
+What’s more, humans aren’t the only animals in which body size and cancer risk may be linked, said researchers.
+Large dog breeds, for example, tend to be more likely to develop cancer than smaller ones.

 However, not all large animals have an increased risk of cancer.
 For example, elephants are less likely to develop cancer as they age and appear to live longer than smaller animals.
+That, said study author Nunney is something researchers like him are increasingly interested in investigating.

 “It seems that during evolution, [some] larger animals have developed additional layers of cancer suppression.
 If we find out how these additional layers work, we might be able to take advantage of that.”